vkbo/novelWriter/docs/source/write_projects.rst

 the menu.
 Files in this folder are removed from the project index and cannot be referenced.

 Folders and root folders can only be deleted when they are empty.
 Recursive deletion is not supported.
-A document file or a folder can be deleted from the :guilabel:`project` menu, or by pressing :kbd:`Ctrl`:kbd:`Del`.
+A document file or a folder can be deleted from the :guilabel:`Project` menu, or by pressing :kbd:`Ctrl`:kbd:`Del`.